annotation/text-fabric/docs/Server/Web.md

         When it has loaded the data, it sends out a message that loading is done, which is picked up by the script.

-    ??? abstract "TF webserver"
+    ??? abstract "TF web server"
-        A short while after receiving the "data loading done" message, the TF webserver is started.
+        A short while after receiving the "data loading done" message, the TF web server is started.

         ??? hint "Debug mode"
             If you have passed `-d` to the `text-fabric` script, the **bottle** will be started in debug and reload mode.
-            That means that if you modify `web.py` or a module it imports, the webserver will reload itself automatically.
+            That means that if you modify `web.py` or a module it imports, the web server will reload itself automatically.
             When you refresh the browser you see the changes.
             If you have changed templates, the css, or the javascript, you should do a "refresh from origin".

     ??? abstract "Load web page"
-        After a short while, the default web browser will be started with a url and port at which the webserver will listen.
+        After a short while, the default web browser will be started with a url and port at which the web server will listen.
 You see your browser being started up and the TF page being loaded.

     ??? abstract "Waiting"
-        The script now waits till the webserver is finished.
+        The script now waits till the web server is finished.
         You finish it by pressing Ctrl-C, and if you have used the `-d` flag, you have to press it twice.

     ??? abstract "Terminate the TF kernel"
         At this point, the `text-fabric` script will terminate the TF kernel.